 View live streaming video of City Commission meetings 5:45 p.m.
 Tuesdays at https://lawrenceks.org/live/.

 Also, watch a full replay of the week’s meeting on cable channel 25 at these times:

 City Commission Meetings & Streaming Video

 The city offers multiple options for viewing City Commission meetings for those not subscribing to cable.
 A live stream of the meeting is available on Tuesday nights, and video and audio files of the meeting are posted online by Thursday of the same week.

-The city’s government access television station is Channel 25 on the WOW! cable network (or channel 30-6 for QAM tuners).
+The city’s government access television station is Channel 25 on cable.
 The City Commission meeting is broadcast live on Tuesday evenings at 6:35 p.m.
 Additional video and informational slides are also available 24/7 on Channel 25 (check channel listings for city government television).

 The city produces various publications throughout the year to help communicate and visualize programs and services.
 We provide publications to neighborhood groups, businesses, residents and others who need to know about city programs.

 The city’s monthly newsletter – The Flame – is distributed each month in the city water and trash utility bills.
 The newsletter provides valuable information about the City of Lawrence departments and services.
 Inserts are also included each month to highlight specific programs and events.